zhangzhics/CITS5503_Sem2/Labs/Lab5Networking.md

 client = boto3.client('elbv2')
 ```

-[2] Create the Application Load Balancer.
+[2.2] Create the Application Load Balancer.

 The steps involved in this are:

-[a] Create the load balancer and specify the two region subnets and a
+[2.2.a] Create the load balancer and specify the two region subnets and a
 security group (note that the security group should authorise inbound traffic for HTTP, which is used by the following step [b])

-[b] Create a target group using the same VPC that you used to create
+[2.2.b] Create a target group using the same VPC that you used to create
 the instances

-[c] Register targets in the target group
+[2.2.c] Register targets in the target group

-[d] Create a listener with a default rule Protocol: HTTP and Port 80
+[2.2.d] Create a listener with a default rule Protocol: HTTP and Port 80
 forwarding on to the target group

 Try and access the EC2 instance using its public IP address in a browser.
 The load balancer will not be working at this point because Apache 2 is not installed.